Didi Menendez (Bloomington, Illinois, USA): Two Poems

 Sometimes I scratch my balls

-as if they are still there.
+as if they're still there.

 UNTYING KNOTS